Teen Studio Saturday

 Kemper Teen Arts Council

 The Kemper Museum Teen Arts Council is a youth development program for Kansas City-area teens, in both Kansas and Missouri.
-A competitively selected group of 10 to 12 14–17-year-old teen leaders with a shared passion for the arts work with Museum Education staff to develop and manage teen programs for Kemper Museum.
-Over the course of the year they will plan teen-focused events, participate in workshops with local artists, train to be a Teen Docent, take part in leadership building skills, and plan an end-of-program art exhibition.
+A competitively selected group of up to fifteen 14–17 year-old teen leaders with a shared passion for the arts work with Museum Education staff to develop and manage teen programs for Kemper Museum.
+Over the course of the year, based on the evolution of the group, they plan teen-focused events, participate in workshops with local artists, train to be a Teen Docent, take part in leadership building opportunities, and plan an end-of-program art exhibition.

-Contact Jessica Thompson-Lee at email@example.com or 816-457-6136 with any questions or further information.
+Contact Teen Arts Council Manager Jessica Thompson-Lee at firstname.lastname@example.org or 816-457-6136 with any questions or further information.

 The Kemper Teen Arts Council is made possible through the generosity of Stan Bushman and Ann Canfield, Charles Helzberg and Sandra Baer.
 We are also grateful to the members of Kemper Museum whose support allows all of our educational programs to be always free of charge.